airbnb/chronon/proposals/CHIP-1.md

 # CHIP-1 – Online IR and GetRequest Caching
-_By Caio Camatta | Dec 4, 2023_
+_By Caio Camatta (Stripe) | Dec 4, 2023_

 This CHIP introduces IR caching in Chronon's online/Fetcher side.
 We're currently trying out caching at Stripe and will update this doc with benchmarks and findings.

 ## Motivation

-The primary goal of this CHIP is to reduce Chronon feature serving latency.
-It will also help reduce RPS to KV stores.
+The primary goal of this CHIP is to decrease Chronon feature serving latency and reduce RPS to KV stores.

 During our latest load tests, we observed that our feature serving app spends 20% of the time performing GET requests and the remaining 80% processing that data and constructing the GroupBy responses.
 A significant amount of the work necessary to process the data comes from `AvroCodec.decode` (the function that decodes bytes stored in the KV store).
 This function takes up 28% of total CPU time: ~21.5% is spent decoding batch IRs, and ~6.5% decoding tile IRs.

 We hope to decrease serving latency by

-- Caching the work to decode batch bytes into batch IRs (~21.5% of CPU).
+- Caching the work to decode batch bytes into batch IRs (up to ~21.5% of CPU).
-- Caching the work to decode streaming bytes into tile IRs (~6.5% of CPU).
+- Caching the work to decode streaming bytes into tile IRs (up to ~6.5% of CPU).
-- Caching KV store requests (~20% of request latency).
+- Caching KV store requests (up to ~20% of request latency).

 This CHIP does not discuss optimizing to the un-tiled version of Chronon, which is the default.
-At Stripe, we use a tiled implementation of Chronon, which we are open-sourcing [#523](https://github.com/airbnb/chronon/pull/523), [#531](https://github.com/airbnb/chronon/pull/523).
-So, for un-tiled app, only the batch caching portion of this CHIP applies.
+Only the batch caching portion of this CHIP applies to that version.
+(At Stripe, we use a tiled implementation of Chronon, which we are open-sourcing [#523](https://github.com/airbnb/chronon/pull/523), [#531](https://github.com/airbnb/chronon/pull/523).)

 ## Proposed Change